spacemit-com/docs/en/device/boot.md

 openssl rsa -in pub-rsa.key -pubin -noout -text
 ```

-#### 2.4.4 Image Signing
+#### Image Signing

-- Modify the its file to enable hash and signature configurations.
+1. Modify the ITS script to enable hash and signature configurations.

 ```sh
 /dts-v1/;